dwalker-va/self-assessment-assistant/README.md

 The program will:
 1. Search through your Jira tickets for the specified year
+2. Search through your Confluence content for the specified year
-2. Analyze the tickets to identify achievements and patterns
+3. Analyze both sources to identify achievements, patterns, and contributions
-3. Generate thoughtful responses for each self-assessment question
+4. Generate thoughtful responses for each self-assessment question
-4. Output the results to the console
+5. Output the results to the console
-5. Save detailed logs to the `logs` directory
+6. Save detailed logs to the `logs` directory

 ## Output